EasyNavigation/easynavigation.github.io/howtos/index.rst

 -------

 - :doc:`costmap_multirobot`
+- :doc:`ros2_easynav_cli`

 .. toctree::
    :hidden:

    costmap_multirobot
+   ros2_easynav_cli

 .. note::
-   Each HowTo is self‑contained and can be executed independently, provided that the EasyNav core and its dependencies are installed.
+   Each HowTo is self-contained and can be executed independently, provided that the EasyNav core and its dependencies are installed.